m-adil-ali/CareHUB/README.md

 ## Contributing

 We welcome contributions to enhance CareHUB!
 Feel free to fork the repository, create issues, or submit pull requests.
 Ensure you follow the contribution guidelines.

 ---

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.

----